stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 R.  Jointly controlled by I and R while the channel is open.
 Control is returned to R at close.
 Does not provide sequence numbers for the channel in anyway.

-### Constants

-The two participants agree on the following constants:

-- m, the _maximum transaction count for an iteration's transaction set_, is defined as 2, the maximum number of transactions that can be signed in any process between the increments of iteration number i.

 ### Variables

 The two participants maintain the following variables during the lifetime of